isc-projects/bind9/README.md

 `nsupdate` for dynamic DNS zone updates, `rndc` for remote name server administration, and more.

-BIND 9 is a complete re-write of the BIND architecture that was used in versions 4 and 8.
+BIND 9 began as a complete re-write of the BIND architecture that was used in versions 4 and 8.
 Internet Systems Consortium ([https://www.isc.org](https://www.isc.org)), a 501(c)(3) public benefit corporation dedicated to providing software and services in support of the Internet infrastructure, developed BIND 9 and is responsible for its